ICGonnella/SSFEM-Coanda-Effect/README.md

 # SSFEM for Coanda-Effect

-Implementation of the SSFEM pipeline relying on the __Deal-II__ C++ library, and it is tested for the Coand&#259 Effect, a benchmark in Fluid Dynamics explained in _A stochastic perturbation approach to nonlinear bifurcating problems_ [https://arxiv.org/abs/2402.16803](https://arxiv.org/abs/2402.16803)
+Implementation of the SSFEM pipeline relying on the __Deal-II__ C++ library, and it is tested for the Coanda Effect, a benchmark in Fluid Dynamics explained in [_A stochastic perturbation approach to nonlinear bifurcating problems_](https://arxiv.org/abs/2402.16803)

 ![pipeline](./pipeline.png)